egrommet/academic-kickstart/content/tutorial/2019-03-29-mapping-the-article-50-petition-in-r-and-ggplot.markdown

 `install.packages(c("geojsonio", "ggplot2", "dplyr", "jsonlite"))`

 ## Getting the map shapes
 We're going to use *geojsonio* first to get a mapping file from the [ONS Open Geography Portal](http://geoportal.statistics.gov.uk/).
-It has a great respository of mapping files.
+It has a great repository of mapping files.
 We'll be using the parliamentary wards file.
 Go to the site and use the menu bar to:
 *Boundaries > Electoral Boundaries > Westminster Parliamentary Constituencies > 2017 Boundaries*
 You can download the file in a variety of formats, but we're going to use the API to import it directly in GeoJSON format.